Ribhnux/deux-cli/docs/04_init.md

 Type `deux new` again, to create new theme.

 ## Database Path
-All `Deux-CLI` infos and theme config are saved on a `JSON` store and can be found on path below:
+All theme info and config are saved in a `JSON` database store, and database path can be found below:

+> You can set a custom database path by adding `--dbpath` option on each commands.

 OS X
 ```bash